What should I do if the markets drop?

 Remember, this has happened before

-You may remember one of the worst drops, because it didn’t happen all that long ago.
+Veteran investors may remember one of the worst drops.
 After the housing bubble burst in 2008, the S&P 500 fell by nearly 57% over the next two years.
 It was a scary time to be an investor.

-But what you may not remember is what happened next.
+What happened next showed how quickly things can change.
 Over the next eight years, the stock market nearly tripled in value.

 Risk and reward are linked